cetienn01/ExtractGEO/README.md

 ## ExtractGEO
 ### This is an interactive python-based datasets retriever for the GEO database

+This data retriever offers a very straightforward and user-friendly way to access GEO data.\
-This data retriever takes inputs from the end user and helps the user query and download data from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) database, which contains contains publicly available high-throughput functional genomics data, such as **microarray**, **next-generation sequencing**
+The `ExtractGEO` package takes inputs from the end-user and makes it easy for the user to query and download data from the [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) database.\
+The GEO database contains publicly available high-throughput functional genomics data, such as **microarray**, **next-generation sequencing**

 ### Quick Links
 - About